 One of the most talked-about features of In the Earth is its finale and with good cause.
 Many more issues are raised than are resolved by the conclusion, which is complicated and unclear.

 Martin is kidnapped by the cult and forced to undergo a ceremony in which he is given a psychoactive injection, and a symbol is placed on his forehead.
-There’s no telling whether he’s been indoctrinated or possessed when he comes to; he’s bewildered and confused.
+There’s no telling whether he’s been indoctrinated or possessed when he comes to; he’s bewildered.

 The scientist, Olivia, dies when Alma returns to the research site after narrowly escaping.
 She finds out that the noise that has been bothering them results from the forest’s immune system reacting to a human-introduced virus.